rahulgupta2018/ai-code-review-multi-agent/docs/comprehensive_milestone_plan.md

 - **❌ NO FALLBACK CODE**: Eliminate placeholder code, graceful degradation only for critical failures
 - **❌ NO HARDCODING**: All values must be configuration-driven with environment/YAML overrides
 - **✅ MODULAR DESIGN**: Components must be loosely coupled with clear interfaces and dependency injection
-- **✅ REAL INTEGRATIONS**: Actual memory systems, LLM providers, AGDK tools, and external APIs
+- **✅ REAL INTEGRATIONS**: Actual memory systems, LLM providers, GADK tools, and external APIs
 - **✅ COMPREHENSIVE TESTING**: Unit, integration, and system tests with >90% coverage
 - **✅ CONFIGURATION-DRIVEN**: All behavior configurable via YAML/environment variables
 - **✅ PRODUCTION-READY**: Error handling, monitoring, logging, and graceful degradation